mysteriumnetwork/mysterium-vpn-mobile/README.md

 source fastlane/.env.local && fastlane android internal
 ```

-- To build and publish internal release manaully automatically create new tag in github repository.
+- To build and publish internal release automatically:
+1. Create PR with bumped fastlane/android_version_code (Google play store requires new version code for each release).
+2. Ater merge to master create new tag in github repository.

 ### iOS